The Best Ways to Ship Frozen and Perishable FoodPosted On 8th March 2019

 You’ll need to choose a shipping partner you trust, and whose rates fit within your budget.
 There is no guaranteed cheapest way to ship perishables.
 The cost will depend on what you’re shipping, who you’re shipping with, and where you’re sending it.
 So, make sure to do your homework and find a partner that best suits your needs.

-Do your research to find out exactly how fast your food needs to arrive, as two-day shipping is much cheaper than overnight shipping.
+Do your research to find out exactly how fast your food needs to arrive, as two-day perishable food shipping is much cheaper than overnight shipping.

 Check out our other services:

-If you’re wondering how to ship frozen food, it’s a lot like shipping refrigerated food.
+If you’re wondering how to ship frozen food, it’s a lot like shipping refrigerated items.
 However, there are a few key differences that you need to be aware of.

 Can you ship frozen food?